andreacfromtheapp/random-word-api/README.md

 Random Word API was inspired by <https://github.com/mcnaveen/random-words-api>, which I used to use when developing my Speak and Spell toy project.
 Then they closed the spigot, because it was costing them too much.
-Incidentally, this is why I'm not deploying my API to production.
-I can't afford it.

-Random Word API code was initially based on
+Random Word API code initially based on
 [Code Like a Pro in Rust](https://www.manning.com/books/code-like-a-pro-in-rust);
 which I own and have used to learn more about Rust, after studying [The Book](https://doc.rust-lang.org/book/).